Rioba-Ian/github-readme/README.md

 ###

-<p align="left">I am Rioba Ian and I'm a software developer from Nairobi, Kenya.</p>
+<p align="left">I am Rioba Ian, a software developer from Nairobi, Kenya.
+Welcome to this space ...</p>

 ###